TweetingCynical/portfolio-build/README.md

 - Styling of different classes within the grid to allow for easier addition of future grid rows;
 - Overlaying of headlines onto images;
 - Hover options to ann outline border and remove linear gradients to draw focus to images;
+- Contact icons with links to different socials;

 ## Suggested future changes